-Classes might not be on campus, but we are still a community!
+Online and on campus, we are a community!

-Faculty, consult MCC Library's Open Educational Resources (OERs) toolkit to learn how to adopt/adapt OERs instead of expensive textbooks.
-Want to connect with others who are using OERs and open pedagogy?
-Join or start a discussion at NH Open, and email email@example.com to join MCC's Open Community of Practice conversations.
+Faculty, consult the MCC Library's Open Educational Resources (OERs) toolkit to learn how to adopt/adapt OERs instead of expensive textbooks.

 MCC Librarians created a series of online guides to help you find, evaluate and use library and other resources.
 Click MCC Library Resources in the left menu in any Canvas course to see a research guide matched to your course (some non-research courses have the library homepage).